thatpixelguy/milesandkilo/manual/milesactions.md

 ### Throwing fruit

 By default, tapping with your right thumb will make Miles throw fruit.
+Miles can carry up to five pieces of fruit a time, and he can replenish his supply by picking up more fruit.

 <video autoplay="" loop="" muted="">
 	<source type="video/webm" src="http://i.imgur.com/k9RWZDg.webm">